Fall2024-4156-Ateam-Project/Finalproject/README.md

 • **Expected Output**: the complete user object added
 • **Upon Success**: HTTP 200 Status Code is returned

+#### POST /merge
+• **Expected Input**: a timeslot object in JSON.
+• **Expected Output**: This endpoint allows a user to add a new timeslot into their existing schedule.
+The provided timeslot will be added to the user’s schedule, ensuring that it doesn’t conflict with existing timeslots.
+If conflicts occur, the overlapping timeslots are revised to accommodate the new timeslot.
+• **Upon Success**: HTTP 200 Status Code is returned

+#### PUT /{id}
+• **Expected Input**: a timeslot object in JSON.
+• **Expected Output**: This endpoint allows a user to update an existing timeslot in their schedule by replacing the target timeslot (identified by its id) with a new or modified timeslot.
+If the updated timeslot causes conflicts with other timeslots in the schedule, appropriate revisions will be made to ensure consistency.
+• **Upon Success**: HTTP 200 Status Code is returned

 #### GET /{id}
 • **Expected Input**: id(int).
 • **Expected Output**: the time slot matched the ID